jmhale/jmhale.github.io/_posts/2018-08-05-defcon-prep.md

 ##### What I'm *not* bringing
 Figuring out what to bring is a lot easier when you can cross stuff off the list right away.

 - Work computer.
 This is really a no-brainer for me.
 My work laptop has access to our company's VPN and our production systems.
 It has full disk encryption enabled and to get to any of our systems, you need to get past several layers of auth and MFA, but this is still a high-value target.
 My days at camp are already blocked out at work, so I am not expecting the need to do actual work to come up.
-Besides, is my job is paying a lot of money to fly me out to Vegas for DEF CON, so I doubt they want me wasting that on day-to-day work?
+Besides, is my job is paying a lot of money to fly me out to Vegas for DEF CON, so I doubt they want me wasting that on day-to-day work.
 I can answer e-mails and chat from my phone.
 Everything else can wait until I'm back in D.C.

 - DSLR.
 Infosec cons are pretty hostile to photos in general, and I've been to Vegas a bunch already, I really don't need to spend any time taking photos for my own enjoyment.
 If something comes up, my Pixel is a good stand in.